 TGbe editor: please update the paragraph as shown below [CID 19774]

 An MLD that supports TTLM negotiation has dot11TIDtoLinkMappingActivated equal to true and shall set to a nonzero value the TID-To-Link Mapping Negotiation Support subfield in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits.
 An MLD that does not support TTLM negotiation has dot11TIDtoLinkMappingActivated equal to false and shall set the TID-To-Link Mapping Negotiation Support subfield to 0.
-If the TID-To-Link Mapping Negotiation Support subfield value received from a peer MLD is equal to 1, the MLD that initiates a TTLM negotiation with the peer MLD shall send only the TID-To-Link Mapping element where all TIDs are mapped to the same link set.
+If the TID-To-Link Mapping Negotiation Support subfield value received from a peer MLD is equal to 1, the MLD that initiates a TTLM negotiation with the peer MLD shall send only one TID-To-Link Mapping element with the Direction field set to 2 and where all TIDs are mapped to the same link set.
 If the TID-To-Link Mapping Negotiation Support subfield value received from a peer MLD is equal to 3, the MLD that initiates a TTLM negotiation with the peer MLD shall send the TID-To-Link Mapping element where each TID is mapped to the same or different link set.

 TGbe editor: please update the last two paragraphs of this subclause as shown below [CID 19699, 19700]

-When an MLD has successfully negotiated with a peer MLD an uplink and/or downlink TTLM in which the bit position i of the Link Mapping Of TID n field in the TID-To-Link Mapping element in the (Re)Association Request frame or TID-To-Link Mapping Request frame is set to 0, TID n shall not be mapped to the link associated with the link ID i in the uplink and/or downlink based on the Direction subfield in the TID-To-Link Mapping element.
+When an MLD has successfully negotiated with a peer MLD an uplink and/or downlink TTLM in which the bit position i of the Link Mapping Of TID n field in the TID-To-Link Mapping element in the (Re)Association Request frame or TID-To-Link Mapping Request frame is set to 0, an MPDU corresponding to TID n shall not be scheduled for transmission on the link associated with the link ID i in the uplink and/or downlink based on the Direction subfield in the TID-To-Link Mapping element (#19699).

-When an MLD has successfully negotiated with a peer MLD an uplink and/or downlink TTLM in which the bit position i of the Link Mapping Of TID n field in the TID-To-Link Mapping element in the (Re)Association Request frame or TID-To-Link Mapping Request frame is set to 1, the TID n shall be mapped to the link associated with the link ID i in the uplink and/or downlink based on the Direction subfield in the TID-To-Link Mapping element.
+When an MLD has successfully negotiated with a peer MLD an uplink and/or downlink TTLM in which the bit position i of the Link Mapping Of TID n field in the TID-To-Link Mapping element in the (Re)Association Request frame or TID-To-Link Mapping Request frame is set to 1, an MPDU corresponding to TID n may be scheduled for transmission on the link associated with the link ID i in the uplink and/or downlink based on the Direction subfield in the TID-To-Link Mapping element (#19700).